Please send your investment proposal to email@example.com

 .
 This will make sure we will review your material and get back to you as soon as we can.

-We invest in all technology-related companies.
+We invest in technology-oriented, fast-growing companies in all stages of their development, especially in the fields of Specialized Artificial Intelligence, Advanced Industry Tech and Enabling Platforms.
+The regional focus is on Germany, Switzerland, Austria, France and the Nordics.
 These companies must be technology-based, use technology to create a unique product or service, or apply technology in a way that significantly alters a business model or market, or creates an entirely new one.
 We have a very broad definition of the term “technology” here, meaning that even business models that are not technology-driven but run on a technical platform (e.g. the Internet) are of interest to us.
 We do not invest in companies that do not have any ties to technology.
 This includes fashion brands and advertising agencies, for example.

 We invest in every stage of business, from “seed” (very early on) to “late-stage” (mature) companies.
 Consequently, a business does not necessarily have to be generating revenue.
 However, existing revenues do increase our likelihood of making an investment decision in favour of a specific company.